playfulprogramming/playfulprogramming/content/blog/lifecycle-methods/index.md

 When we introduced components, we touched on the [concept of "rendering"](/posts/intro-to-components#Rendering-the-app).
 This occurs when a component is drawn on-screen.

-This occurs at first when the user loads a page but also when shown or hidden using a [conditional render, which we touched on in the last chapter](/posts/dynamic-html#Conditional-Branches).
+This occurs when the user loads a page and when shown or hidden using a [conditional render, which we touched on in the last chapter](/posts/dynamic-html#Conditional-Branches).

 Say we have the following code: